 With the top removed we see a neat little UI board housing the devices 3 buttons, it connects to the main PCB stack via a single ribbon cable.
 Removing it from the top shows a silicon web with conductive pills over molded onto the 3 buttons.
 The selective use of clear silicon allows it to function as a rudimentary light pipe for LED indicators to shine through on both the Mute Button and status light.

 - 78x fasteners (7 unique)

 - 20x custom die-cut foam pieces

 - 12x custom injection molded pieces

 We’re impressed with the value seen in the low number of custom plastic part (only 4 for the main housing components) most which are straight pull (meaning a simple and relatively affordable mold).
 The number and variety of fasteners does drive up assembly cost, but given the high-end nature of this product it makes some sense to use screws rather than plastic features such as snaps as they are more robust and serviceable.
 Same goes for the foam, there are a large number of custom cut parts, but since sound quality is a major selling point the tooling investment makes sense.

 Overall it seems like a product that is designed well for its intended market (mid-high end home audio) but seems to be too assembly intensive to scale to very high volumes.

-See the video below for our complete tear down and stay tuned for a deeper dive into specific aspects of this product such as design for assembly, and mold-ability.
+See the video below for our complete Sonos Speaker Teardown and stay tuned for a deeper dive into specific aspects of this product such as design for assembly, and mold-ability.